MicrosoftDocs/learn/learn-pr/azure/azure-sql-performance/includes/4-monitor-troubleshoot-performance.md

 ### Performance visualizations

 For Azure SQL Database, you can see integrated Query Store performance information in the Azure portal through visualizations.
-This way you can see some of the same information for Query Store as you would with a client tool like SSMS.
-Use the Azure portal options called Performance Overview and Query Performance Insight.
+This way, you can see some of the same information for Query Store as you would with a client tool like SSMS.
+Use the Performance Overview and Query Performance Insight options in the Azure portal.

 ## DMV details